AlexRogalskiy/docker-multiarch/README.md

 ## Installation

+### Build from Source
+Clone this repository and build the image with `docker build <arguments> (imagename) .`
+### Prebuilt Images
-Builds of the image are available on [Docker Huby](https://hub.docker.com/r/tiredofit/nginx-php-fpm) and is the recommended method of installation.
+Builds of the image are available on [Docker Hub](https://hub.docker.com/r/tiredofit/nginx-php-fpm) and is the recommended method of installation.

 ```bash
 docker pull tiredofit/nginx-php-fpm:(imagetag)